 At SAIC, the EIS curriculum focuses on developing fluency as it relates to the arts.
-Classes are divided into the following categories:
+Classes include:

-- English Language Fluency classes improve your reading comprehension and academic writing skills.
+English Language Fluency class improves your reading comprehension and academic writing skills.
 You will read and respond to art appreciation and art history texts, analyze formal and contextual information, and build competence and confidence in college-level writing and self-editing.

-- Critique classes build your competence in giving critiques, participating in class discussions, and giving presentations.
+Critique class builds your competence in giving critiques, participating in class discussions, and giving presentations.
 You and your peers will make and present artwork to the class for discussion.

-- Tutorials offer ongoing support in language skills and fluency while you are enrolled in Art History and Liberal Arts classes.
-These small-group tutoring sessions provide additional assistance with language as students begin to take their other academic classes.
+Tutorials offer ongoing support in language skills and fluency while you are enrolled in Art History and Liberal Arts classes.
+These small-group tutoring sessions provide additional assistance with language as you begin to take your other academic classes.

 Sequence of Courses

-There are two semesters of Fluency and one semester of Critique classes.
-After completing both semesters of fluency, you may enroll in Art History and Liberal Arts classes.
+For students admitted in Fall 2022 or before, there are two semesters of Fluency and one semester of Critique classes.
+After completing both semesters of Fluency, you may enroll in Art History and Liberal Arts classes.
 You will also take two semesters of EIS Tutorials.
-Tutorials are most effective when taken during the same semesters as FYS: English I and FYS: English II.
+Tutorials are most effective when taken during the same semesters as FYS English 1001 and FYS English 1005.
 A typical schedule looks like this:

 EIS classes earn college credit.
-Fluency I and Critique classes earn three general elective credit hours toward graduation.
-Fluency II earns three credits of Liberal Arts elective credit.
+Fluency earns three Liberal Arts elective credits and Critique class earns three general elective credit hours toward graduation.
+Fluency II earned three credits of Liberal Arts elective credit.
 Each Tutorial earns 1.5 Liberal Arts elective credits.
 Some transfer students may need to repeat six general elective credits.

-Classes are sequential, and you must successfully earn a grade credit (CR) in one before moving to the next.
+Classes are sequential, and you must successfully earn a grade of credit (CR) before moving to the next one.
 You will start your EIS classes your first term on campus and must continue to take EIS classes until the sequence is completed.